PhaVik01/PhaVik01/README.md

 # 👋 Hi, I'm Phatsorn!

-I'm a Data Engineering student with a background in retail leadership and a strong passion for data, technology, and continuous learning.
+I'm a Data Engineering student with a background in retail leadership and passion for data, technology, and continuous learning.
 Currently focused on building technical skills and applying them in real-world projects.

 ---